agilie/AGCircularPicker/README.md

 }
 ```

-For more details prease see our example
+For more details please see our example

 ## Troubleshooting
 Problems?
 Check the [Issues](https://github.com/agilie/AGCircularPicker/issues) block